 Rubber Plant Care & Growing Tips

-Yes, growing rubber plants is simple, but they aren’t completely hands off.
+Yes, growing rubber tree plants is simple, but they aren’t completely hands off.
 So they will require some help from you, especially when they are kept indoors.
 For the best success, follow these rubber plant care instructions…

 The biggest mistake people make with growing rubber plants is overwatering them.
 However, they do not do well when allowed to dry out either.